ec500-software-engineering/project-03-skin-cancer-detection/README.md

 We trained model using resnet50 which has an accuracy of 86% and fits the test data well.
 However, the model seems to be too slow in predicting the results.

+* Converted the keras .h5 model to tensorflow lite:
+We used tflite_converter to convert the keras model to tflite to be used in an andorid phone.